1. Why should I consider a second citizenship by investment?

 Buying property in the Cyprus.

-When obtaining second citizenship in Cyprus, investing in real estate is one of the most popular routes to take.
+When obtaining Cyprus citizenship by investment, investing in real estate is one of the most popular routes to take.
 As there are no "Approved Projects" and therefore no restriction in terms of what properties you can buy, you are advised to visit the country to make your chosen investment.
 PassPro recommends staying a minimum of five working days to explore the options thoroughly, as there are several ways in which you can invest, the team will personally accompany you to help you explore the options.
 The investment(s) need to be held for a minimum of three years after which they can be sold, if desired.
 Rental income can be drawn on it during this time – just remember that income generated in Cyprus is subject to tax based on your personal tax status in Cyprus.

 When house hunting, you'll have plenty of options to pick from, such as holiday homes in popular resort destinations like Larnaca and commercial and residential offerings in those areas aimed at the local Cypriot market.
 Limassol is the main business city in the country, which is currently undergoing a number of exciting developments, while top tourist spot Paphos is home to family-friendly facilities, including an international school.
 PassPro will gladly assist in choosing property that best fits your needs with regards to how you wish to use the asset and if you intend to sell the unit(s) after the lock-in period.
 While you're visiting, you will also need to complete your biometrics, which is needed in order to issue your Permanent Resident (PR) card.